Best Demo Trading Accounts in the UAE for 2026

 Minimum deposit

-AED 0.
-CMC Markets says there is no minimum deposit to open a live account
+No minimum deposit required to open a live account

 Stock and ETF fees

-Share CFD costs are mainly built into the spread; some account types can use commission-based pricing
+Share CFD costs are mainly built into the spread, with some account types offering commission-based pricing instead

 Crypto trading fees

-Crypto CFD costs are mainly built into the spread
+Crypto CFD costs are built into the spread

 Withdrawal fees